GRIFORTIS/Schiavinato_Sharing/README.md

 **[`GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md`](https://github.com/GRIFORTIS/Schiavinato_Sharing/blob/main/WHITEPAPER.md)**

-The goal of this project is to document and provide reference material for a secret-sharing scheme tailored to BIP39 mnemonics.
-The primary artifacts at the moment are the whitepaper and test vectors; reference implementations will be developed under the `tools/` subdirectories.
+The goal of this project is to document and provide reference material for a secret-sharing scheme tailored to BIP39 mnemonics using **basic arithmetic**, designed to be performed entirely **by hand**.
+The primary artifacts currently available are the whitepaper and test vectors; reference implementations will be developed under the `tools/` subdirectory.

 ---